 If anything, From My Window is an attempt at that.
-Though much of the pa-pogi and pa-kilig are still there (and so does the occasional cringe), writer-director Carlo Catu tries to explore something beyond an online cute-meet.
+Though much of the pa-‘pogi’ and pa-‘kilig’ are still there (and so does the occasional cringe), writer-director Carlo Catu explores something beyond an online cute-meet.
 Here, interestingly, the main character (Christian Bables) peers through a scope and surveys his hunky neighbor.
 It’s a painfully analog way of spotting thirst traps in social media, a perpetually open window in our daily lives.
 And that, for what it’s worth, sets it apart from previous BL stories.
 There’s space for its characters to be lustful, to be somewhat removed from the cutesy vibe of BL, and to be so flawed that it’s no longer cute.
-Sadly, it doesn’t run through with this fully and ultimately surrenders to the uwu-flirty antics of the subgenre, if we can even call it that.
+Sadly, it doesn’t run through with this fully and ultimately surrenders to the UwU-flirty antics of the subgenre, if we can even call it that.

 As You Can See

-As I watch As You Can See, I find myself inadvertently glancing at the pile of boxes and packages.
-It’s terrifying because the story hits close to home, so authentic in depicting the mental stress and paranoia that several months of lockdown brings—even something as mundane as a box evokes such real terror.
+As I watch As You Can See, I inadvertently glance at the pile of boxes and packages.
+It’s terrifying because the story hits close to home.
+It is so authentic in depicting the mental stress and paranoia that several months of lockdown brings—even something as mundane as a box evokes such real terror.
 Patricia’s claustrophobic room resembles my own studio unit, and the painstaking routine that she religiously follows every time she gets a delivery reminds me of my own OC-ness whenever something gets delivered to my home.
 The loneliness and longing are also there, so I understand why each add-to-cart feels like a momentary high, a cheaper alternative to therapy.

-The film pays close attention to the nuances of the interaction between a seller and a buyer during an online transaction and uses it to build up the dread and horror.
+The film pays close attention to the nuances of the interaction between a seller and a buyer during an online transaction and uses it to build up dread and horror.
 Who knew that a closed-in shot of the typing indicator in a chatbox could create so much tension in a scene?
 Using these smart flourishes, Dagatan takes us on a gradual and quiet descent into techno-paranoia.
-Ultimately, we accept the depressing conclusion that finding hope, even online, is moot.
-For there is evil infecting people on the internet, much like the way that the coronavirus is spreading in real life.
+Ultimately, we accept the depressing conclusion that finding hope, even online, is moot, for evil is infecting people on the internet, much like how the coronavirus is spreading in real life.